LizMarlowe-byte/docs-as-code-portfolio-jekyll/README.md

 Welcome to the third project in my **Docs‑as‑Code Portfolio Series**, where I’m building and publishing documentation sites using four different static site generators: **MkDocs**, **Hugo**, **Docusaurus**, and **Jekyll**.

-This site represents my work with **Jekyll** and demonstrates how I approach modern documentation workflows—from information architecture and content strategy to build automation and publishing.
+This repo represents my work with **Jekyll** and demonstrates how I approach modern documentation workflows—from information architecture and content strategy to build automation and publishing.

 ---

 ## 🎯 Purpose of This Project

 As a Sr. Technical Writer, I use git‑based workflows and developer‑centric tooling.

 This portfolio series is my opportunity to:

 - Strengthen and demonstrate my docs‑as‑code skills